Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @subsection occt_algorithms_11a_3 Safe processing mode

 The safe processing mode is the advanced option in Boolean Operation component.
-This mode can be applied to all Basic operations such as General Fuse, Partition, Boolean, Section, Maker Volume, Cells building.
+This mode can be applied to all Basic operations such as General Fuse, Splitting, Boolean, Section, Maker Volume, Cells building.
 This option allows keeping the input arguments untouched.
-In other words, switching this option on prevents the input arguments from any modification such as tolerance increase, addition of the P-Curves on edges etc.
+In other words, switching this option on prevents the input arguments from any modification such as tolerance increase, addition of the P-Curves on edges, etc.

-The option might be very useful for implementation of the Undo/Redo mechanism in the applications and allows performing the operation many times without changing the inputs.
+The option can be very useful for implementation of the Undo/Redo mechanism in the applications and allows performing the operation many times without changing the inputs.

 By default the safe processing option is switched off for the algorithms.
-Enabling this option might slightly decrease the performance of the operation, because instead of the modification of some entitiy it will be necessary to create the copy of this entitiy and modify it.
-But this degradation should be very small because the copying is performed only in case of necessity.
+Enabling this option might slightly decrease the performance of the operation, because instead of the modification of some entity it will be necessary to create the copy of this entity and modify it.
+However, this degradation should be very small because the copying is performed only in case of necessity.

 The option is also available in the Intersection algorithm - *BOPAlgo_PaveFiller*.
-Thus, if it is necessary to perform several different operations on the same arguments, it is possible to enable the safe processing mode in PaveFiller and prepare it only once and then use it in operations.
-It is enough to set the option to PaveFiller only and all algorithms taking this PaveFiller will also work in safe mode.
+To perform several different operations on the same arguments, the safe processing mode can be enabled in PaveFiller, prepared only once and then used in operations.
+It is enough to set this option to PaveFiller only and all algorithms taking this PaveFiller will also work in the safe mode.

 @subsubsection occt_algorithms_11a_3_1 Usage

 #### API level

-To enable/disable the safe processing mode for the algorithm it is necessary to call the SetNonDestructive() method with appropriate value:
+To enable/disable the safe processing mode for the algorithm, it is necessary to call *SetNonDestructive()* method with the  appropriate value:
 ~~~~
 BOPAlgo_Builder aGF;
 //